pypa/pipenv/docs/index.md

     $ pip install --user pipenv

-More detailed installation instructions can be found in the :ref:`installing-pipenv` chapter.
+More detailed installation instructions can be found in the [installing Pipenv](installation) chapter.

 ✨🍰✨